Abelian varieties genuinely of $\mathrm{GL}_n$-type: -type building blocks

+\end{definition} In our terminology, Pyle's building blocks correspond to $\GL_2$-type $\Q$-building blocks.
 Slightly abusing the terminology, we will say that an abelian variety $B/\kbar$ is a $k$-building block if it is a $\GL_n$-type $k$-building block for some $n$.
 Observe that a $k$-building block is just a simple abelian $k$-variety.

 \begin{remark} Observe that in a $\GL_n$-type building block, $t_B$ divides $n$.
 This follows from the fact that the division algebra $\End^0(B)$ acts on $H^1(B_\C^\mathrm{top},\Q)$ (cf. proof of Proposition \ref{proposition: noliterat}). \end{remark}